 It’s just like turning a light on and off, Let’s fall in:

 - Open Outlook 365,

 - Select Exchange Account >> Click View Tab.

 - Select Show Focused Inbox to turn the feature ON or OFF

 - The Focused and Other tabs will appear at the top of your mailbox.
-Both the group contain email depending upon the methodology of Outlook, you can switch between tabs any time.
+The group contains email depending upon the methodology of Outlook, you can switch between tabs at any time.

-Focused Inbox is designed to study your pattern and determine which messages display in the Outlook Focused Inbox, most of the time some email messages required a Focused inbox instead of Others, and some need to be land on others instead of Focused Inbox.
+Focused Inbox is designed to study your pattern and determine which messages display in the Outlook Focused Inbox, most of the time some email messages required a Focused inbox instead of Others, and some need to be landed on others instead of the Focused Inbox.

-You can make this manually which is, later on, familiar with the methodology.
+You can make this manually which is, later, familiar with the methodology.